LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that removes all letters c and C from input Script that reverses its input
-Script that displays all users and their home directories, sorted by users based on the /etc/passwd file
+Script that displays all users and their home directories, sorted by users based on the /etc/passwd file Script that writes command that finds all the emmpty files and directories in the current directory and all sub-directories only the names of the files and directories shold be displayed and hidden files should be listed